 With the exception of his elderly housekeeper Miss Agda who he treats almost like a surrogate platonic wife, widowed seventy-eight year old Dr. Isak Borg, a former medical doctor and professor, has retreated from any human contact, partly his own want but partly the decision of others who do not want to spend time with him because of his cold demeanor.
 He is traveling from his home in Stockholm to Lund to accept an honorary degree.
 Instead of flying as was the original plan, he decides to take the day long drive instead.
 Along for the ride is his daughter-in-law Marianne, who had been staying with him for the month but has now decided to go home.
 The many stops and encounters along the way make him reminisce about various parts of his life.
 Those stops which make him reminisce directly are at his childhood summer home, at the home of his equally emotionally cold mother, and at a gas station where the attendants praise him as a man for his work.
 But the lives of other people they ...Written by

-in mind.
+According to the Swedish DVD release (which contains an introductory interview with Bergman himself), Ingmar Bergman wrote the movie with Victor Sjöström in mind.
 He and the production company agreed that there would be no movie without Sjöström.
-Bergman didn't dare to call his idol Sjöström himself about the movie thou, so the head of Swedish movie industry made the call.
-Sjöström was initially reluctant, due to his high age, but agreed to meet with Bergman to discuss the movie.
+Bergman didn't dare to call his idol Sjöström himself about the movie though, so the head of the production company made the call.
+Sjöström was initially reluctant, due to his advanced age, but agreed to meet with Bergman to discuss the movie.
 So Bergman went to his apartment and talked about it, Sjöström said he'll think about it.
-The next morning Sjöström called and agreed on the part on one condition.
-As long as Bergman promised Sjöström that he'd be able to come home and have his whiskey grog at 5 pm every day, he would do the movie.
-See more
+The next morning Sjöström called and agreed to the part on one condition: that he would be able to come home and have his whiskey grog at 5 pm every day.
+See more »

 The front license plate on the VW disappears when untying the rope.
 See more »